-We have all heard it before: real estate is as cyclical as the day is long.
-In the last decade alone, we have seen the real estate market extend to both ends of the spectrum.
+We have all heard it before: real estate seasons can make all the difference in buying and selling.
+In the last two decades, we have seen the real estate market extend to both ends of the spectrum.
 While it’s currently firing on all cylinders at the moment, 2007 saw what would be the onset of one of the worst recessions in American history.

 It’s worth noting, however, that cyclical trends aren’t relegated to decades alone; they can take place within a period as short as one year.
-Otherwise known as real estate seasonality, noticeable trends can be seen between seasons.
-In fact, each season has become synonymous with a different market phase.
+Otherwise known as real estate seasonality trends, predictable indicators may be seen between seasons.
+In fact, each real estate season has become synonymous with a different market phase.
 And while there are certainly exceptions to the rule, whether you are buying or selling will typically look different from season to season.

 Are you caught up on your real estate seasonality?
 If you are looking to buy or sell in the near future, you may want to see what time of the year works best for you.

-With the summer real estate market just around the corner, it’s obvious why the hottest season of the year will start things off.
+With the summer real estate market just around the corner, it’s obvious why the hottest season of the year will start things off, just look at the real estate marketing trends.
 Besides its imminent approach, however, summer represents a special time of the year for the real estate market.
 Piggybacking off of the heels of spring, summer usually represents the pinnacle of real estate seasonality and the housing market.
 If for nothing else, it’s the time of year when most people are actively participating in the housing market.
 Buyers typically aren’t bound by school commitments, nor is cold weather restricting them from looking at properties.
 All things considered, summer has the fewest reasons for people not to shop for a new home, and you had better believe sellers know that.

-Competition isn’t necessarily a bad thing for those trying to make moves over the summer.
+Competition isn’t necessarily bad for those trying to make moves over the summer.
 In reality, competition tips the scale in favor of those that are prepared.
-Those that can identify the motivation of the other party are more likely to go into a respective deal with an inherent degree of leverage; leverage that can very easily favor both buyers or sellers.
+Those that can identify the other party’s motivation are more likely to go into a respective deal with an inherent degree of leverage; leverage that can very easily favor both buyers or sellers.
 The trick is to mind due diligence and educate yourself on the task at hand.

 Are you ready for the summer real estate market?
 What you don’t know could hurt you.
 However, it’s true what they say: knowledge is power.
 Educate yourself on real estate seasonality and go into this summer selling season with confidence.